What is IoT Builder?

 Since both the appliance and the front panel are designed in Proteus, IoT Builder is able to make life much easier during programming.
 The project tree contains a list of the peripherals you have added and also a list of the IoT controls in your front panel.
 Each of these expands to show you high level function calls that allow you to control them.
 For example, a display control will have a print() method and a temperature sensor will have a readTemp() method.
 You can then drag and drop these method calls directly from the project tree into your program.

-Since the user program is abstracted from a lot of the low level complexity IoT Builder makes the creation of Internet of Things appliances accessible to even novice programmers.
+Since the user program is abstracted from much of the low-level complexity, IoT Builder makes the creation of IoT appliances accessible to beginners while remaining productive for Arduino, Raspberry Pi and MicroPython targets.

 Access Control